yecril71pl/cpp-docs.pl-pl/docs/standard-library/moneypunct-class.md

 ### <a name="return-value"></a>Wartość zwracana

-Sekwencja specyficzne dla ustawień regionalnych elementy do użycia jako symbol dodatnią logowania.
+Sekwencja elementów do wykorzystania jako symbol znaku dodatniego specyficzne dla ustawień regionalnych.

 ### <a name="remarks"></a>Uwagi

-Funkcja członkowska zwraca [do_positive_sign](#do_positive_sign).
+Funkcja elementu członkowskiego zwraca [do_positive_sign —](#do_positive_sign).

 ### <a name="example"></a>Przykład